UN Human Rights Office says 18 killed in Myanmar crackdown - WTMJ

 Confirming the deaths of protesters has been difficult amid the chaos and general lack of news from official sources, especially in areas outside Yangon, Mandalay and the capital of Naypyitaw.
 But in many cases, photos and video circulated showed circumstances of the killings and gruesome photos of bodies.

+The independent Assistance Association of Political Prisoners reported it was aware that about 1,000 people were detained Sunday, of whom they were able to identify 270.
+That brought to 1,132 the total number of people the group has confirmed being arrested, charged or sentenced since the coup.

-Gunfire earlier had been reported during protests in Yangon, as police also fired tear gas and water cannons while trying to clear the streets.
+Gunfire was reported almost as soon the protests began Sunday morning in Yangon, as police also fired tear gas and water cannons while trying to clear the streets.
 Photos of shell casings from live ammunition used in assault rifles were posted on social media.

 Initial reports on social media identified one young man believed to have been killed.
 His body was shown in photos and videos lying on a sidewalk until other protesters carried him away.